This document is only valid for the day on which it is accessed. Please read our disclaimer.

 departure from ED of a person attempting suicide who does

 not wish to be treated, as long as they appear to be at imminent

 risk from self harm.
 This is covered by the Crimes Act 1961

 Prevention of suicide or certain offences - Everyone is justified in using such force as may be reasonably necessary in order to prevent the commission of suicide, or the commission of an offence which would be likely to cause immediate or serious injury to the person or property of any one, or in order to prevent any act being done which he believes, on reasonable ground, would, if committed, amount to suicide or to any such offence.

-- A young person presenting following self harm should not be allowed to leave without assessment, and if leaving a clear plan for their safety involving other adults having been agreed on.
+- A young person presenting following self harm should not be allowed to leave without assessment, and if they insist on leaving, a clear plan for their safety involving other adults needs to be agreed on.